kairosart/Wreath/AV EVASION/Compiling Netcat & Reverse Shell!.md

 Realistically we have several options here:

-- Powershell tends to be the go-to for Windows reverse shells.
+- **Powershell** tends to be the go-to for Windows reverse shells.
 Unfortunately Defender knows exactly what PowerShell reverse shells look like, so we'd have to do some serious obfuscation to get this to work.
-- We could try to get a PHP reverse shell as we know the target has a PHP interpreter installed.
+- We could try to get a **PHP reverse shell** as we know the target has a PHP interpreter installed.
 Windows PHP reverse shells tend to be iffy though, and again, may trigger Defender.
-- We could generate an executable reverse shell using msfvenom, then upload and activate it using the webshell.
+- We could generate an **executable reverse shell using msfvenom**, then upload and activate it using the webshell.
 Again, msfvenom shells tend to be very distinctive.
 We could use the [Veil Framework](https://www.veil-framework.com/) to give us a meterpreter shell executable that might bypass Defender, but let's try to keep this manual for the time.
 Equally, [shellter](https://www.shellterproject.com/) (though old) might give us what we need.
 There are easier options though.
-- We could upload netcat.
+- We could upload **netcat**.
 This is the quick and easy option.

 The only problem with uploading netcat is that there are hundreds of different variants -- the version of netcat for Windows that comes with Kali is known to Defender, so we're going to need a different version.
 Fortunately there are many floating around!
 Let's use one from github, [here](https://github.com/int0x33/nc.exe/).